fidothe/solarized/iterm2-colors-solarized/README.md

 list window on the left, or create a new profile.
 Then select the Solarized Dark or Solarized Light preset from the "Load Presets" drop down.

+Make sure that your iTerm 2 profile declares it as an `xterm-256color` terminal or you'll have strange problems with the colors.
+In the "Terminal" tab of the preferences for your profile, select "xterm-256color" in the "report terminal type" drop-down list.

 Ok, I've gone crazy with iTerm2 color management but you are going to be ok.
 Just realize two things: